 His most recent claim also appears too ambitious.
 Given that 2017 saw 14 million foreign arrivals, the minimum growth rate required to reach 20 million tourists by 2019 is 19.4 percent per year.
 Given that the growth rate for foreign arrivals over the past five years has averaged 11.9 percent.
 Consistent growth of around 20 percent for three years straight would be unprecedented in Indonesian history and is a rare occurrence for other tourism industries throughout Southeast Asia.
 So, while not impossible, achieving such a high target does seem unlikely.

-There are also obstacles facing Indonesia’s tourism industry, namely, poor infrastructure and the lack of investment required to fund the necessary infrastructure projects.
 From 2015 to 2019, the funds required to meet Indonesia’s overall infrastructure needs amount to approximately $450 to $520 billion.
 Looking at projected government spending in contrast to investment and other contributions, it is likely that the government will fall short of the required funds for infrastructure by at least $120 billion.
 To fill that funding gap, the Indonesian Government has made a number of bilateral agreements with countries such as China and Japan and sought loans from the World Bank and the Asia Infrastructure Investment Bank.
 According to PricewaterhouseCoopers, however, many of those agreements are fraught with challenges, due to being politically, rather than commercially, driven.
 As a result, funds tend to be slowly dispensed and often not fully utilized.

 That has left tourist-related infrastructure in a poor position.
 According to the World Economic Forum (WEF) in its 2017 Travel and Tourism Competitiveness Report, tourist service infrastructure was the worst performing area in its analysis of the Indonesian tourism industry.
 With a score of 3.1 out of seven, Indonesia’s tourist service infrastructure is worse than that of Kenya and only slightly better than Venezuela.
 Ground and port transport infrastructure is also ranked poorly in the report.
 While the Indonesian Government has recognized the poor state of infrastructure, in remedying that problem it must consider the potential environmental impact of developing new hotels, roads or airports.
 That must be done not only for the sake of general environmental concerns, such as native wildlife, but also to preserve the forests and beaches as tourist attractions.